ALTIBASE/Documents/Manuals/Altibase_trunk/eng/Utilities Manual.md

 #### Scale up

-The action of creating new pods that are replicas of an existing Pod.
+The action of creating new Pods that are replicas of an existing Pod.

 #### Scale down